 Preparing illustrations and figures:

-Please note that JTO can only publish ten figures in each article.
+Please note that the Journal of Trauma and Orthopaedic Surgery (JTO) can only publish ten figures in each article.
 If you have more than ten figures and feel that all are essential to the understanding, please make this clear in your covering letter, explaining why the figures are needed.
 Figures and tables should be sequentially referenced.
 Authors should include all relevant supporting data with each article.

 The following file formats can be accepted: